Gaber65/SQueak/docs/TESTING.md

 This document outlines the comprehensive testing strategy for the Squeak Flutter application, including unit tests, widget tests, integration tests, and testing best practices.

+Note (2025-09): Recent UI-only updates include a theme palette change and a Home tip banner sourced from a local JSON asset.
+No API contracts changed; existing tests remain valid.
+Prefer snapshot (golden) tests for the new `DidYouKnowCard` variations and smoke tests for Home rendering.

 ## 🏗️ Testing Architecture

 ### Testing Pyramid Structure